Colonel Mark Gray MBE: I'll prove my son is not a rapist

 Gray “guided” his then 17-year-old victim into a bathroom at the £3 million property next to an area housing a swimming pool, gym and cinema, the court heard.

-He locked the door and raped her, covering her mouth with his hand and, when she tried to scream, holding her against a wall by her throat, the court heard.
+He locked the door and raped her, covering her mouth with his hand, the court heard.

 The victim had agreed to kiss the defendant and to go to a quieter area of the house, but had made it clear she did not want to have sex with him, it was said.